Join the Global Breast Cancer Movement

 Body Mass Index (BMI)

 A measure used to estimate body fat.
-BMI takes into account both a person’s height and weight.
-To calculate your BMI, click here.
+BMI takes into account a person’s height and weight.
+Calculate your BMI.

 Bone Scan

-A test done to see whether or not there are any signs of cancer in the bones.
+A test done to check for signs of cancer in the bones.
 A small amount of radioactive material is injected into the bloodstream.
 It collects in the bones, especially abnormal areas, and is detected by a scanner.
-Bone scans can show cancer as well as benign bone diseases like arthritis.
+Bone scans can show cancer as well as benign bone diseases (like arthritis).

 Boost